Lspace-io/lspace-docs/README.md

 ### Licensing
 - Comprehensive overview of the LSPACE's licensing model is provided in [Licensing Strategy](licensing/licensing-strategy.md).

+### Protocols and Standards
+- Detailed overview of the Model Context Protocol, see [Understanding MCP](protocols-and-standards/understanding-mcp.md).

 ## Processes

 ### Document Ingestion